shortercode/zip/README.md

 The code required for compression is quite substantial, hence why an alternative version is available without it.

-A version will be published to NPM soon.
+A version with typings will be published to NPM soon.

 ## Usage

-The class ZipArchive is the primary interface for the library, and has the following public methods:
+The library is based on 2 classes ZipArchive and ZipEntry.
+ZipArchive is the primary interface, with ZipEntry instances being created and manipulated via the ZipArchive instance.

 ### Checking the existance of an entry in an archive
 `ZipArchive.prototype.has(file_name: string): boolean`